MajaGrys/Event-Finder/README.md

 # Event Finder

-This project allows users to search for events in the vicinity of the chosen city.
-[Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) has been used to provide information about events e.g. date and place.
+EventFinder allows users to search for interesting events in the vicinity of the chosen city.
+The project has been developed using React, Redux, Bootstrap and [Discovery API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/).
+Design has been inspired by the [Append](https://bootstrapmade.com/append-bootstrap-website-template/) template.

-React and Bootstrap have been used to develop the website.
-[Append](https://bootstrapmade.com/append-bootstrap-website-template/) template has been adapted into a React app by dividing the page into components and converting plain JavaScript into React Hooks.
+Additionally, [react-loader-spinner](https://www.npmjs.com/package/react-loader-spinner) and [react-zoom-pan-pinch](https://www.npmjs.com/package/react-zoom-pan-pinch) packages have been used to implement the loading spinner and the world map.
+Decorative images have been taken from [Pixabay](https://pixabay.com/)'s database.